8483/notes/topics/networking.md

 If the other side doesn't pick up, an RST (Reset packet) error message is sent back.

+# DNS

+It's basically a phonebook for IP addresses.

+An `A Record` is matched with an IP address, so when someone looks for `www.google.com`, the A record is referenced and the IP address is sent back to the user.

+The DNS resolver i.e. client code is built into the OS.

+**CNAME** - Canonical Name i.e. alias for a domain.
+**AAAA** - IPv6 equivalent to an A record.
+**NS** - DNS Name server.
+The NS record for a particular domain specifies which DNS has the records.

 # Tools

 ## ping